Daniel J. Frey

 It didn't care if you believed in it or not.

-Those that don't believe in government it is trimming.
+Those who don't believe in government trimming.

-Our bodies are choice?
+Our bodies our choice?

-Most of us, dare I say a majority believe that we should all work together to save ourselves, which will save the world, right?
+Most of us, dare I say a majority, believe that we should all work together to save ourselves, which will save the world, right?

 Burn the barn to save the cows?

-Ridiculous rhetoric of the past but the current policy of the GOP.
+Ridiculous rhetoric of the past, but the current policy of the GOP.

 Peace